awakzdev/sqs-consumer/README.md

 Support for Flask added within the following endpoints
 - ('/') will return an HTTP OK response
 - ('/count') will return the number of messages in the queue

+## Keda (horizontal scaling) is included within /charts
+Keda reads the amount of messages in queue through an attribute called `ApproximateNumberOfMessages` and scales your pods accordingly.

+For more information on Keda you may view the URL provided - https://keda.sh/docs/2.9/deploy/